nikkoxd/dotfiles/README.md

 ```bash
 ln -s $HOME/.cache/wal/colors-discord.css $HOME/Library/Application\ Support/Vencord/themes
 ```
-In Vencord, reload the theme by going into User Settings > Themes, then turn the theme on and off Or press cmd+r
+In Vencord, reload the theme by pressing `cmd+r` or by going into User Settings > Themes, then turn the theme on and off

 </details>